picoCTF/start-problem-dev/example-problems/custom-ssh-opt/README.md

    possibilities for problem development.

 Being able to specify a Dockerfile lets cmgr spin up container(s) specific for our challenge.
-In Magikarp Ground Mission, we spin up an Ubuntu container and make it an ssh server.
-Specifying our own Dockerfile gives us tremendous freedom but also comes at the cost of more frequent bugs.
-Building our own Docker container using our Dockerfile is key to properly debugging what is going wrong when we are developing a custom challenge for cmgr.
-Cmgr gives a decent error report, but the mechanics of the Docker build process remain opaque to the problem developer.
+In Custom SSH, we spin up an Ubuntu container and make it an ssh server.
+Specifying our own Dockerfile gives us tremendous freedom but also comes at the cost of more frequent debugging.
+Building our own Docker container using our Dockerfile is key to properly debugging what is going wrong when we are developing a `custom` challenge for cmgr.
+Cmgr gives a decent error report, but the mechanics of the Docker build process remain opaque to the problem developer just looking at `cmgr build ...`.
 Manually building using your Dockerfile can give much greater insight into what is happening during your build.
 The final section in this walkthrough before the conclusion goes into greater depth on how to do this.

 ## Walkthrough